-Pinball FX2 (guess first table was released in may 2013) offers about 32 (new ones are released regular with themes based on film- or action heroes) tables for purchase and getting more.
-Single ones are about 2,99, bundles at ca. 9,99 EUROS.
+Pinball FX2 (guess first table was released in may 2013) offered about 32 (new ones are released regular with themes based on film- or action heroes) tables for purchase and getting more.
+Guess in late 2019 were about 200 pinsims available.
+Only a handful for free.
+Prices are from few cents, smaller bundles at ca. 3 to 9,99 EUROS.
+In your account you see wich of the bundle pinsims you already purchased.
 You may be lucky and get one in a special offer.

-Can be played offline.
+Most can be played offline.
 Features like www.high-score will be missing.
-I have played 31 pinsims (june 15), a first impression seems possible as most tables play very much alike.
+I have played just 48 pinsims (early 2020).
+The first impression was that tasks and counting are similar.

 The installation is rather easy.
 The start/connection to steam takes a little time.
-Starting or adjustments are easy to find (keybord or Xbox controller), but some klicks are necessary.
+Starting or adjustments are easy to find (keybord or Xbox controller).
 There are some camera-views to engage (scrolling as well for mobile systems).

 The physics are ok the graphics are very good.
-Just the little ball jumping on the flippers lessens the good impression.
+Just the ball beeing a bit jumpy on flippers lessens the good impression.
 Nice animations of figures unfortunatly only few animated targets...
-Tilt is rather strong and unnatural, 3 times in short time will tilt.
+Tilt is rather strong and unnatural, 3 times in short time may tilt.

-The display that is too large seems overloaded and the score is shown too small.
+The too large display seems overloaded and the score is shown too small.
 The score of targets etc is displayed directly in the playfield/ near targets.
 Irritating are special scores for tasks/targets almost not indicated (how much points or where) - on regular pinsims there are usually lighted textboxes/decals/arrows showing the next score or where a special score can be reached.

 Balls will last in most pinsims rather long.
 A kick-back (left+right!) can be easyly activated mostly by lightning the in/outlanes.
 How to increase the bonus multiplier is in many pinsims a mystery for me.

 Long games don`t mean necessarily high scores.
 There are some in game specials but I couldn`t crack many of them yet.
 So the pinsims start quite interesting with smooth playing, masses of ramps, sparse targets, spinners and holes.
 After several games it gets boring because you may play too long for nothing.
-Several MB`s are standard and some tables have small and rather poor extra playfields.
+Several MB`s are standard and some tables have small and rather poor extra playfields / bonus tables.

 To play those high-scores posted in the web, I guess you play half a day at least!
 That`s one reason I don`t like the way of counting that seems very similar in all FX-pinsims.

-To see screenshots and the reviews of these Pinball FX2 tables I use jalbum with the
+To see screenshots and reviews of console pinsims I use jalbum with the very flexible